 In addition to fundraising activities, the PTO stages a number of programs each year for our children.
 While some raise additional funds for school activities, others are for the enrichment of the school experience and strictly celebratory in nature.

-Ada / Eager Reader Night: The Ada Reader Committee, organized by retired Ada staff and supported by the PTO, plan the Ada Reader program.
-Students who read a certain number of pages per grade level earn Ada Reader badges (grades 1-2) or tokens (grades 3-4).
-Students who earn two or more badges are invited to an Ada Reader Night in January.
-Students who continue to earn badges are allowed to attend other fun activities throughout the spring.
+Ada / Eager Reader Night: The Ada Reader Committee plans the Ada Reader program.
+Students who read a certain number of pages per grade level earn Ada Reader badges.
+Students who earn two or more badges are invited to an Ada Reader Night in March.

-Carnival: This event is held at Ada on a Friday in March and offers lots of activities, games, food and fun!
+Carnival: This event is held at Ada on a Friday in May and offers lots of activities, games, food, and fun!
 Wristbands can be purchased in advance for a discount or at the door.
 The wristbands are used instead of cash to play the games and use the bounce house.
-More information will be provided in February and March.
+More information will be provided in the Spring.

 Conference Dinners: Since Ada staff will work long days during conferences, our PTO Conference Dinner Committee plans a dinner for them every fall and spring.
 Volunteers are asked to bring in a salad, casserole, dessert, etc. The Ada staff is very appreciative for this time to relax and enjoy a great meal!

 Cultural Arts: This is a term used to describe the many activities that take place at Ada and throughout the district regarding the arts.
 Many times guest artists, authors, singers, etc. will come to our school and perform during a school assembly.
 Funding for these events comes from the cultural arts fund and Ada PTO.